unprobable-x/dbt-learning/models/saas_data/README.md

 ## Risk Score Calculation

 The raw customer risk score is calculated using a combination of metrics that indicate potential customer health issues, all with an absolute value between 0 and 1.
-Percent change values are multipled by -1 to give higher scores for declining metrics.
+Percent change values are multiplied by -1 to give higher scores for declining metrics.

 1. Subscription Health
    - pct_change_products_90d * -1